 The idea is that emissions related to a computer made in China but bought by someone in Switzerland belong to Switzerland rather than China.
 Adding this in takes Swiss per capita emissions from 4.9 to 14.1 tonnes CO2 equivalent.
 The imported bit is 65% of the total, with food imports making up the largest share.

-Including imports, Switzerland emitted 116 billion tonnes CO2 equivalent in 2015, 7% more than the 109 billion tonnes it emitted in 2008.
+Including imports, Switzerland emitted 116 million tonnes CO2 equivalent in 2015, 7% more than the 109 million tonnes it emitted in 2008.

 Given all the investment in reducing emissions, why did Switzerland’s emissions increase?